 The race to the bottom

 Most small business owners focus on lowering prices or fees, in order to make themselves appear better value.
+It’s the price most small business owners pay, because they fail to invest in professional marketing.
 This is why we often see competing businesses in that dreaded race to the bottom, where business owners race to out discount one another.
-It’s a low leverage and unsustainable way to run a business.
+It’s a low leverage, low profit and totally unnecessary way to run a business.

 3 questions you need to answer